lopezdp/SkilledLaborGUI/README.md

 	* Amount Billable (default filter by customer ONLY)
 	* Amount payable (default filter by employee ONLY)
 	* Quantifiable Production (default filter by project and by employee
-- [] User must select filter values on drop down menu by project, customer, and payroll period
+- [] User must select filter labor values on drop down menu by project, customer, and payroll period
 - [] User must enter values to be paid for materials by project, customer, and payroll period
 - [] User must approve values to be paid against AP
 - [] User must enter payments received against AR